 The Eye became an iconic London attraction as soon as it was launched in 2000.
 It’s now one of the city’s most popular destinations and a fixture on the city skyline.

-Get a Fast Track ticket to bypass the long lines and board the capsule for a slow, smooth ride on the observation wheel at sunset.
+Get a Fast Track ticket to bypass the long lines.
+Then board the capsule for a slow, smooth ride on the observation wheel at sunset.
 The capsules are quite spacious and wheelchair accessible.
 Everyone has room to move around for the best views and photos, or to simply sit and enjoy the ride.
 The London Eye ride duration is around 30 minutes.

-Riding the London Eye at night gives visitors a fresh perspective on the city skyline with its iconic buildings and city lights.
+Riding the London Eye at night gives visitors a fresh perspective on the city skyline.
 It’s the perfect way to celebrate the end to a whirlwind trip enjoying 3 days in London.

 Photo Credits: Claudia Laroye